bradyjoslin/rsieve/README.md

 `rsieve` copies all or portions of a remote GitHub repo.
 Useful for pulling down template projects or reusable bits of code.

-Gets the tarball of the latest commit for the primary branch using HTTP.
-Supports private repos using git (SSH).
+By default gets files by downloading the tarball of the latest commit for the primary branch using HTTP.
+Also supports private repos via git (SSH).

 Always omits the remote's `.git` directory and allow additional filtering using glob patterns to get only the specific files desired.
 Includes convience feature to copy GitHub Action workflows `.github` directory.